Antenna Tuners, Impedance Matching, and SWR

 I’m lazy I’m busy, and it’s taken a while to get motivated!)

 If you use an antenna tuner, you just burn up all your power in the tuner.
-Nothing gets to the antenna, but at least your radio is happy!
+Nothing gets to the antenna, but at least your radio is happy!-Lots of people

 That statement is not exactly true.
 Sure, a properly adjusted tuner will give your radio a nice comfortable impedance to dump all of its power into, keeping it happy, but the poor efficiency of your antenna system still remains.